section-engineering-education/engineering-education/content/articles/what-is-netdevops-top-netdevops-tools-for-your-windows-operating-system/index.md

 Containers are the best in leveraging the concept of Continuous Integration / Continuous Delivery.
 Although Docker being the popular one, there are other [container technologies such as Kubernetes](/engineering-education/deploy-docker-container-to-kubernetes-cluster/).

 #### Kubernetes
-[Kubernetes](/engineering-education/what-is-kubernetes/) is an open-source framework for managing containerized workloads and services that allows for declarative setup and automation.
+[Kubernetes](/engineering-education/what-is-kubernetes/) is an open-source platform for managing containerized workloads and services, including declarative setup and automation capabilities.
 This enables you to run distributed systems in a robust manner, complete with scaling and failover for your application.
 It is used as a [orchestration tool for containers technologies](/engineering-education/top-container-orchestration-tools/) such as Docker.
-Ocheartaion tools ensure that each container is where it's supposed to be and that the containers can work together.
+Ocheartaion tools guarantee that each container is where it should be and that the containers can communicate with one another.
 In this case.
 An application has several functionalities (services).
-With an orchestrator, each piece of functionality is split apart into smaller individual artifacts.
+Each piece of functionality is divided into smaller individual objects by an orchestrator.
 This means if there's an update, only that exact service has to be worked on.
 And if it fails, the whole application is not affected.
 This brings in a microservice model that has scaling benefits.

 When you create an application with Docker containers, these serves are packaged together with all their dependencies and any necessary configuration.
 Therefore, each service will run as an individual container.
 That is why maintaining it is straightforward, as you can add a new container, replace an older container, upgrade, start, restart or stop.